Nepal Trekking Gear. What to Wear, What to Take.

 The Thamel area of Kathmandu is packed with trekking gear shops.
 Some trekking gear is genuine and sports a hefty price tag, most is fake but does the job just fine.

 Always negotiate on price.
-Haggling is expected in these small trekking shops in Kathmandu Nepal.
+Haggling is expected in these small trekking shops in Kathmandu.

 If you’re short of time then bring your trekking gear with you.
-You’ll want to spend your time enjoying the sights of Kathmandu, not traipsing from shop to shop.
+You’ll want to spend your time enjoying the sights of Kathmandu, not visiting shops.

-If you get stuck and are heading off on the Everest Base Camp Trek, we noticed this year that prices were good and often fixed in Namche.
+If you get stuck and are heading off on the Everest Base Camp Trek, we noticed this year that prices were good and often fixed in Namche Bazaar.
 This is new.

 If you’re looking for a place to stay in Kathmandu, read our post!